Pension

 • May not be used to attain minimum 5 years vesting rights nor 10 years’ service to meet benefit eligibility

-For complete Pension benefit details, please refer to the Pension Handbook
+For complete Pension benefit details, please refer to the City of Savannah Employee Retirement Plan

 Continuation of City Group Medical Coverage

-Employees hired January 1, 2008 and after will be required to have 10 years of credited service prior to retirement in order to continue their City group medical coverage after retirement.
+Employees hired as of January 1, 2008 are required to have 10 years of credited service prior to retirement in order to continue City medical coverage.

 Pension Election